Educational Psychology (EDUC 5283)

 Why Other Options Are Wrong

-What is a common behavior of children aged 16-18 years
+What is a typical characteristic of middle school and high school children aged 11-15 years

 • Share secrets and jokes with friends